akkana/billtracker/FlaskNotes.md

 The db version is the 12-digit code, NOT including any description you might have added to the filename.

+Downgrading: while adding a feature, if you need to tweak your model definition, flask db downgrade will (by default) go back one step, so you can make a new migration (don't forget to move the old migration out of migrations/versions/

 ## Migrations: adding/dropping tables in sqlite3